alces/essentia-et-accidentia/articles/drafts/pythonic_way_to_write_playbooks.md

 ```

-Note that we define such Python types as tuple and dict exactly the same form we would do so in Python.
+Note that we define such Python types as tuple and dict using exactly the same form we would use in Python.

 If you rather want to follow the latest Python fashion and use **format** method instead of **%** operator, you can do so in Ansible as well: